The Niskanen Center For Public Policy is the lobbying arm of the right-leaning Niskanen Center, an environmentalist

 According to its 2017 IRS filing (Form 990), the Niskanen Center for Public Policy reported three unpaid board members, all of whom are listed as officers of the organization.

 Joseph Coon is the interim president of the Niskanen Center for Public Policy.

 Alan Dye is board treasurer of the Niskanen Center for Public Policy.

 In 2017, the Niskanen Center for Public Policy reported $610,000 in total revenues, $25,667 in expenditures, and $584,333 in net assets.
 In 2018, its “sister” nonprofit, the Niskanen Center, transferred $1,011,752 to the advocacy group.

-According to a 2019 donation history document on Niskanen Center’s website, the Center for Public Policy reported three grants from funding groups on the political Left for advocacy:
+According to a 2019 donation history document and a 2022 donation history on Niskanen Center’s website, the Center for Public Policy reported grants from funding groups on the political Left for advocacy:

 - Open Society Foundations: $500,000 in 2017 for “Immigration and Foreign Policy Departments advocacy”